fidelis24/fidelis24.github.io/about.md

 permalink: /about/
 ---

-<bold>AJ Networking</bold> is techblog of April Joie Enaño.
+<b>AJ Networking</b> is techblog of April Joie Enaño.
 She has variety of interests ranging from
 technical to nontechnical stuffs.
 - [x] Network Automation
 - [x] Lately has taken interest in open-source community